re-vault/revault-demo/doc/transactions.md

 ### vault_emergency_tx

-This transaction takes coins from a `vault_tx` and locks them to a 4-of-4 with 4 different keys.
+This transaction takes coins from a `vault_tx` and locks them to a 4-of-4 (with the 4 keys being differents from the vault keys).

 - version: 2
 - locktime: 0